 Equal Shared Responsibility and Major Long Term Issues

 A typical parenting order made by the Court will involve equal shared parental responsibility.
 This essentially means that both parents are required to consult each other on the major long-term issues of the children which relate to the order.
-Whilst the definition of “major issues” is not meant to be exhaustive, the five most common issues relate to:
+Whilst the definition of “major issues” is not meant to be exhaustive, the five most common issues related to:

 - The child’s education (both currently and any future needs);

-- The child’s health (which includes decisions such as whether to vaccinate, immunise or other medical procedures);
+- The child’s health (which includes decisions such as whether to vaccinate, immunise, or other medical procedures);

 - The child’s name; and

-- Living arrangements which would significantly make it more difficult for one parent to spent time with the children (where one parent wishes to move interstate, or even further domestically).
+- Living arrangements would significantly make it more difficult for one parent to spent time with the children (where one parent wishes to move interstate, or even further domestically).